reclaimprotocol/attestor-core/docs/readme.md

 **Note:** this approach is only advised for NodeJS projects or projects meant to run directly in a modern browser.
 For React Native or any solution running in a mobile app, refer to our doc [here](docs/browser-rpc.md).

+Note for devs: the "prepare" script which is run after `npm install` is configured to only build when there are files in the `src` directory.
+This is to prevent errors when building the Docker image.

 ## Running your own witness

 1. Of course, clone this repository.